Trackhe/Rasbian64bitKubernetesServerDualstack/README.md

 new versions can be found here: [ubuntu/server/raspberrypi](https://ubuntu.com/download/raspberry-pi) download the 64bit version.
 (64bit required!!!)

 **copy the image on your SD card with:**
-Raspberry Pi Imager for Windows(https://downloads.raspberrypi.org/imager/imager_1.4.exe) Raspberry Pi Imager for macOS(https://downloads.raspberrypi.org/imager/imager_1.4.dmg) Raspberry Pi Imager for Ubuntu(https://downloads.raspberrypi.org/imager/imager_1.4_amd64.deb) new versions can be found here: [raspberry/downloads](https://www.raspberrypi.org/downloads/)
+Raspberry Pi Imager for Windows [Imager 1.4](https://downloads.raspberrypi.org/imager/imager_1.4.exe) Raspberry Pi Imager for macOS [Imager 1.4](https://downloads.raspberrypi.org/imager/imager_1.4.dmg) Raspberry Pi Imager for Ubuntu [Imager 1.4](https://downloads.raspberrypi.org/imager/imager_1.4_amd64.deb)

+new versions can be found here: [raspberry/downloads](https://www.raspberrypi.org/downloads/)

 Before you start your pi copy the "ssh" file on the SDCard.